Lucile Packard Children's Hospital Stanford Relief Physical Therapist III - (0.001 FTE, Days) in Palo Alto, California

 Knowledge of regulatory practice requirements.

 Lucile Packard Children’s Hospital Stanford strongly values diversity and is committed to equal opportunity and non-discrimination in all of its policies and practices, including the area of employment.
-Accordingly, LPCH does not discriminate against any person on the basis of race, color, sex, sexual orientation or identity, religion, age, national or ethnic origin, political beliefs, marital status, medical condition, genetic information, veteran status, or disability.
-Women and men, members of all racial and ethnic groups, people with disabilities, and veterans are encouraged to apply.
+Accordingly, LPCH does not discriminate against any person on the basis of race, color, sex, sexual orientation or gender identity, religion, age, national or ethnic origin, political beliefs, marital status, medical condition, genetic information, veteran status, or disability, or the perception of any of the above.
+People of all genders, members of all racial and ethnic groups, people with disabilities, and veterans are encouraged to apply.
 Qualified applicants with criminal convictions will be considered after an individualized assessment of the conviction and the job requirements, and where applicable, in compliance with the San Francisco Fair Chance Ordinance.
 REQNUMBER: 7047-1A